rocky-linux/infrastructure/ansible/README.md

 ```
 init-* -> Starting infrastructure playbooks that run solo or import other
           playbooks that start with import-
+adhoc  -> These playbooks are one-off playbooks that can be used on the CLI or
+          in AWX.
+These are typically for basic tasks.
 import -> Playbooks that should be imported from the top level playbooks
 role-* -> These playbooks call roles specifically for infrastructure tasks.
           Playbooks that do not call a role should be named init or adhoc based
           on their usage.
-adhoc  -> These playbooks are one-off playbooks that can be used on the CLI or
-          in AWX
 ```

 ## Designing Playbooks

 ### Pre flight and post flight

 At a minimum, there should be `pre_tasks` and `post_tasks` that can judge whether ansible has been can or has been run on a system.
 Some playbooks will not necessarily need this (eg if you're running an adhoc playbook to create a user).
-But operations done on a host should at least have these in the playbook.
+But operations done on a host should at least have these in the playbook, with an optional handlers include.

 ```
+  handlers:
+    - include: handlers/main.yml

   pre_tasks:
     - name: Check if ansible cannot be run here
       stat: